 Having the intention and the ultimate goal of attracting international investment and talent in Cyprus, the Council of Ministers approved the “Strategy for Attracting Businesses for Activities or/and Expansion of their Activities in Cyprus”, on the 15th of October 2021.
 As part of this program, the Business Facilitation Unit (BFU) came into force on the 1st of January 2022.
 In essence, this unit is a reviewed and simplified version of the Fast Track Business Activation Mechanism.
 The main aim of the BFU is to provide a faster and more effective process of applying for foreign interest company establishment in Cyprus or the development of existing companies.

-3.Furthermore, the unit will provide support regarding the review and application for new or existing foreign interest companies wishing to employ third country nationals.
+Furthermore, the unit provides support regarding the review and application for new or existing foreign interest companies wishing to employ third country nationals.
 Submissions and issuance of residence and employment permits will take place at a new separate area of the Civil Registry and Migration Department (CRMD), aiming at the establishment of a faster and direct procedure.
 Once the company is registered with the BFU, a written confirmation will be given.
 Using the written confirmation, companies can contact the CRMD for the residence and employment of their third-country personnel.

 The new program also introduced new criteria regarding the employees of foreign interest companies.
 As of January 2022, there will be no categorization of the personnel of the company.
-Employees of foreign interest companiesare now titled “high skilled employees” and they can apply for residence permit for up to 3 years given that:
+Employees of foreign interest companies are now titled “high skilled employees” and they can apply for residence permit for up to 3 years given that:

 During the period of 5 years, from the date of joining the BFU, the maximum number of third country nationals that can be employed in a foreign interest company is set at 70% of all employees.
-When the said period comes to an end, in cases where it is impractical to employ 30% of Cypriot workers the matter will be examined on a case-by-case basis.
+When the said period comes to an end, in cases where it is impractical to employ 30% of EU workers the matter will be examined on a case-by-case basis.